pstroe/chartering-new-realms-2024/chapter4.md

 *Sonja Huber*

-note for the reviewers of the first draft: see [in brackets] what I plan on adding / changing or general notes.
+note for the reviewers of the first draft: see [in brackets] what I plan on adding / changing or general notes. also, the chapters consisting mostly out of bullet points I still need to write.

 ## Abstract